ngoc-minh-do/homelab-notes/dns.md

 - Technitium DNS
 - Adguard Home

+**NOTE**: When using docker container, we have to mapping port using specific host IP in order to make domain resolution work in other containers

+    services:
+      xxx:
+        ...
+        ports:
+          - 192.168.0.xxx:53:53/tcp
+          - 192.168.0.xxx:53:53/udp

 ## Dynamic DNS

 Dynamic DNS (DDNS) is an extension of DNS that automatically updates IP addresses associated with domain names in real time.